 Still Curious?

-En español: Programa curatorial sobre Extranjería
+En español: Programa curatorial sobre Extranjería:

 La experiencia de ser extranjero ha estado ligada a desplazamientos geográficos: el turismo y sobre todo las migraciones y exilios.
 Al desarraigo y las perdidas de quienes migran se añade hoy el sentirnos extranjeros, muchas veces, en la propia sociedad.
 En años recientes se nombra como migrantes a quienes tienen dificultades para pasar de lo analógico a lo digital.
 Otras alteraciones bruscas del sitio en que nacimos-- el augmento de gente con ropas e idiomas extraños, la violencia que nos hace salir a la calle con aprehensión--cancelan la familiaridad con el lugar originario.